Elise Johnson McDougald: Career

-In 1935 she was temporarily appointed principal of P.S.
+In 1935, she was temporarily appointed principal of P.S.
 24 during the times of the Depression, where more than 60% of families and neighborhoods were unemployed.
-Elise was a part of a community forum of interracial prominent New Yorkers who evaluated the conditions of its city and changes that needed to be made.
+After the Harlem Riots of 1935, McDougald was a part of a community forum of interracial prominent New Yorkers who evaluated the conditions of its city and changes that needed to be made.
 She testified in the hearings and discussed how she wanted to work to gain the trust of parents, enforce a more relaxed atmosphere, and help provide relief for families struggling.
 This activism helped her become one of the first pioneers to originate the Activity Program, which placed a large emphasis on intercultural curriculum.
 This program implemented child-centered progressive education in New York City's public elementary schools.
 The overall idea for this program was to shift the emphasis on the subject matter to the children instead.
-Some changes to the schools included experiential learning, self-directed projects, interdisciplinary curriculum, and turn classroom experiments into "democratic living".
-She later transferred after 10 years to P.S.
-119. After her retirement in 1954, she remained active, writing a column in the Amsterdam News on Harlem schools, among other things.
+Some changes to the schools included experiential learning, self-directed projects, interdisciplinary curriculum, and turn classroom experiments into "democratic living", and field trips to cultural institutions such as the Schomburg Center.
+She also opened the school to community support agencies, which helped establish a guidance center, a health and dental clinic, and the first school cafeteria in Harlem.
+While at P.S.
+24, she taught James Baldwin.
+In 1945, she transferred to P.S.
+119, where she served as the principal until her retirement.
+After her retirement in 1954, she remained active, writing a column in the Amsterdam News on Harlem schools, among other things.

 Personal life

-Johnson married twice.
-Her first husband was attorney Cornelius W. McDougald; they divorced.
+McDougald married twice.
+In 1911, she married attorney Cornelius W. McDougald, who counseled Marcus Garvey, though they eventually divorced.
 She married her second husband, doctor Vernon A. Ayer, in 1928.

+She was the subject of a pastel drawing by Winold Reiss, which appeared in Survey Graphic.

-She died at her home on June 10, 1971, at the age of 86.
+In the last years of her life, she lived on Sugar Hill in West Harlem at The Garrison Apartments, 435 Convent Avenue, Apartment 33.
+She died at her home there on June 10, 1971, at the age of 86.
 She was survived by her second husband and by two children of her first marriage, Dr. Elizabeth McDougald and attorney Cornelius McDougald Jr.